jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.

+The `meta-bbb` layer described below **should** be modified by you for your own particular project.

-The [Yocto][yocto] slogan is *"It's not an embedded Linux distribution – it creates a custom one for you"*.
+Remember the [Yocto][yocto] slogan is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

-The `meta-bbb` layer described below *should* be modified by you for your own particular project.
-This layer is just a template to get started.
-The two *images* contained in `meta-bbb` are examples with some common packages that I use.
+This meta-layer is just a template I use to get things started.
+The two *images* contained in `meta-bbb` are examples with some common packages that I frequently use.

 The Yocto version is `1.8.0` the `[fido]` branch.